-- 3.4.1 General. - 3.4.1.1 The present requirements apply to hot- and cold-formed steel tubes and welded tubes intended for manufacture of hull structures subject to survey by the Register. - 3.4.1.2 Steel structural tubes shall comply with the requirements of this Chapter and be manufactured in accordance with international and national standards or technical documentation approved by the Register. - 3.4.1.3 Steel structural tubes shall be manufactured at works recognized in accordance with the requirements of 1.3.1.2 by the procedure approved by the Register.
+- 3.4.2.1 General. - 3.4.2.1.1 These requirements apply to hot- and cold-formed steel tubes and welded tubes intended for manufacture of hull structures subject to survey by the Register. - 3.4.2.1.2 Steel structural tubes shall comply with the requirements of this Chapter and be manufactured in accordance with international and national standards or technical documentation approved by the Register. - 3.4.2.1.3 Steel structural tubes shall be manufactured at works recognized in accordance with the requirements of 1.3.1.2 by the procedure approved by the Register.